nation3/law/Constitution.linked.md

 Every Citizen shall have the right to vote on Governance Proposals to:
 a) Amend this Constitution.
 #) Enact, amend and dismiss laws.
-#) Elect and dismiss members of the Guardian Guild and the Supreme Court Multisig.
+#) Elect and dismiss members of the Guardian Multisig and the Supreme Court Multisig.
 #) Operate DAO Agent and DAO Critical Agent on Ethereum.

 ### Voting Weights